infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 	- ==Features==: mattress on 1st floor to prevent suicide, long corridors to prevent shootings,
 	- dim lights that discourage studying, revolting doors that let students in but not out
 - Violectors - Violet: color of corruption.
 Violence, Lectors
+- water under the bridge: the water under the bridge is full of dead bodies

 When school and mind convulge:
 - Like the arcane jinx mental breakdown scenes